gofynd/fdk-client-swift/documentation/application/USER.md

 | body | EditMobileRequestSchema | yes | Request body |

-Use this API to add a new mobile number to a profile.
+Adds a new mobile number to the user's profile.

 *Returned Response:*